kartik-212004/kartik-212004/README.md

-# 🌟 Kartik Bhatt - Computer Science Student
+# 🌟 I'm Kartik, a sophomore Computer Science student from India

 ## 👋 About Me

-Hi there!
-I'm Kartik, a sophomore Computer Science student from India.
 I am passionate about exploring diverse areas of computer science, with a strong focus on Web Development.
 I have a solid foundation in the MERN stack and excel at building full-stack projects, including decentralized applications and AI-driven solutions.

 ## 🌐 Connect with Me